-At March 31, 2023, the Company had cash of \$219 (June 30, 2022: \$191), negative working capital of \$5,035 (June 30, 2022: \$4,568) and had used cash of \$4,173 (nine months ended March 31, 2022: \$3,660) in its operating activities for the nine months ended March 31, 2023.
-The Company achieved a comprehensive loss of \$6,227 for the nine months ended March 31, 2023 (nine months ended March 31, 2022: comprehensive income of \$14,898) and as of that date had an accumulated deficit of \$154,660 (June 30, 2022: \$148,005).
-The majority of the income for the nine months ended March 31, 2022 was driven by one-time non-cash gains relating to debt forgiveness and the modification of the Company's secured debt following a substantial debt modification in the period (Notes 8, 11(c), and 12) and as a result of the Company's Recapitalization plan under which the Company issued common shares in settlement of certain debt obligations (Note 10).
-The Company obtained debt financing, from related parties, during the nine months ended March 31, 2023.
-To date, related parties have provided the Company with debt financing as required and the Company has been able to rely on these related parties for financial support.
+At September 30, 2023, the Company had cash and cash equivalents of \$1,617 (June 30, 2023: \$4,223), negative working capital of \$3,883 (June 30, 2023: \$1,385) and had used cash of \$2,462 (three months ended September 30, 2022: \$1,272) in its operating activities for the three months ended September 30, 2023.
+The Company achieved a comprehensive loss of \$2,204 for the three months ended September 30, 2023 (three months ended September 30, 2022: comprehensive loss of \$1,499) and as of that date had an accumulated deficit of \$159,075 (June 30, 2023: \$156,610).

 These conditions indicate the existence of material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern.
-The Company's ability to continue as a going concern is dependent upon the ability to generate positive cash flow and the ability to execute its business plan, including funding operating losses, continuing financial support from related parties, and securing future sources of financing.
+The Company's ability to continue as a going concern is dependent upon the ability to generate positive cash flows and the ability to execute its business plan, including funding operating losses, continuing financial support from related parties, and securing future sources of financing.
 If the going concern assumption was not appropriate for these consolidated financial statements, significant adjustments to the carrying values of assets and liabilities, reported expenses and statement of financial position classifications would result.
 These adjustments could be material.